HanLab-BME-MTU/applications/EB3Tracker/GUIs/plusTipParamSweepGUI_README.txt

-plusTipSmartSettings README
+plusTipParamSweepGUI README

 This README explains how to choose optimal tracking parameters by doing a parameter sweep.

-plusTipSmartSettings allows the user to choose a range of values for each tracking parameter that should be tested, leaving all others constant at their user-set defaults.
+plusTipParamSweepGUI allows the user to choose a range of values for each tracking parameter that should be tested, leaving all others constant at their user-set defaults.